 Direct Impacts

 The proposed rules would require Tier 1 CAGMs to apply for and maintain Air Contaminant Discharge Permits (ACDPs), which these businesses would not otherwise be required to have.
 The permit application fees (currently $7,200 per facility) and annual fees (currently $4,608 per facility) would be additional revenue to DEQ.
-However, those fee amounts would roughly be offset by DEQ’s additional costs for permit writing, compliance monitoring and inspections.
+However, those fee amounts would be offset by DEQ’s additional costs for permit writing, compliance monitoring and inspections.

 Tier 2 CAGMs that must comply with the substantive requirements of NESHAP 6S will be required to have Title V operating permits whether or not the proposed rules are adopted.
 In this case, adoption of the proposed rules would not impact DEQ revenue or costs for these facilities.
 If a Tier 2 CAGM is not required by NESHAP 6S to have a Title V permit, the proposed rules would require them to get an ACDP similar to Tier 1 CAGMs.
 Bullseye Glass currently has an ACDP.